beric7/corrosion_cs_classification/README.md

 ## Training with a custom dataset
 1. Clone the repository
 2. Ensure your image and mask data is 512x512 pixels. *(can use the ***rescale_image.py*** in Pre-processing)*
 3. Ensure that if you resized your masks to 512x512 that they did not interpolate the colors into more color classes than you have.
-The expected format is RGB. *(can use the ***rescale_segmentation.py*** in Pre-processing)*
+The expected format is BGR. *(can use the ***rescale_segmentation.py*** in Pre-processing)*
 4. You now need to go into the ***datahandler_plus.py*** file and edit the colors as necessary.
 For example, the Structural Materials dataset used the following format, which is in the ***datahandler_plus.py*** in this repository.
 ```
 # color mapping corresponding to classes